Anti-vaccine chiropractors rising force of misinformation | WTOP

 One recent Sunday alongside a lake in a public park, participants paid $20 per ticket to hear speakers talk about “health freedom” and the risks of vaccines.
 The agenda also included some other decidedly chiropractic touches, including participants joining in group stretching exercises.

 Bauer reported from Madison, Wisconsin.
 Catalini reported from Trenton, New Jersey.
-Associated Press writers Casey Smith and Lauran Neergard contributed to this report.
+Associated Press writers Casey Smith and Lauran Neergaard contributed to this report.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.